cloudant-labs/slate/source/includes/api/_sharding.md

 Social feed | 50m | .2k | 40 | 8 | 4 | 0.1 | 4-8

 ####`N` - Number of copies or replicas
 You can store `N` copies of data and configure them when you create a database.
 This value should almost never be changed from its default, 3.
-Default `N` value is N=3.

 The node computes the following items.